neel-doshi-sky/oop_kata/src/uk/sky/kata/carDealershipOOP/README.md

 When we perform the create functionality, we want to return a message to say 'your car has been created' as well as the car itself or an error if it went wrong.
 The ResponseBase class already covers messages and errors, and we do not want to repeat this code.
 1) Using inheritance, can you create a class that has access to errors and messages as well as containing a Car property?
-Please call this file **CreateResponse**
+Please call this class **CreateResponse**

 Once you have done that, we must do the same for the get cars functionality,

-2) Can you create a class that has access to errors and messages but also contains a list of cars to return to the user, please call this file **ListResponse**
+2) Can you create a class that has access to errors and messages but also contains a list of cars to return to the user, please call this class **ListResponse**

 **Task 3:**